frankchieng/stable-diffusion-php/README.md

 # stable-diffusion-php

-stable diffusion text2img ,img2img and image upscaling of AI with php
+stable diffusion text2img ,img2img,imginpaint and image upscaling of AI with php

-stability.ai API text to image, image to image and image upscaling with php coding
+stability.ai API text to image, image to image, image mask inpainting with canvas and image upscaling with php coding

 you can experience with the latest stable diffusion SDXL beta engine here.